Sojourner Truth: "Ain't I a Woman?"

 In 1851, Truth joined George Thompson, an abolitionist and speaker, on a lecture tour through central and western New York State.
 In May, she attended the Ohio Women's Rights Convention in Akron, Ohio, where she delivered her famous extemporaneous speech on women's rights, later known as "Ain't I a Woman?".
 Her speech demanded equal human rights for all women.
 She also spoke as a former enslaved woman, combining calls for abolitionism with women's rights, and drawing from her strength as a laborer to make her equal rights claims.

 The convention was organized by Hannah Tracy and Frances Dana Barker Gage, who both were present when Truth spoke.
 Different versions of Truth's words have been recorded, with the first one published a month later in the Anti-Slavery Bugle by Rev. Marius Robinson, the newspaper owner and editor who was in the audience.
-Robinson's recounting of the speech included no instance of the question "Ain't I a Woman?"
-Nor did any of the other newspapers reporting of her speech at the time.
+Robinson's recounting of the speech included no instance of the question "Ain't I a Woman?", nor did any of the other newspapers reporting of her speech at the time.
 Twelve years later, in May 1863, Gage published another, very different, version.
-In it, Truth's speech pattern appeared to have characteristics of Southern slaves, and the speech was vastly different than the one Robinson had reported.
+In it, Truth's speech pattern appeared to have characteristics of Black slaves located in the southern United States, and the speech was vastly different from the one Robinson had reported.
 Gage's version of the speech became the most widely circulated version, and is known as "Ain't I a Woman?" because that question was repeated four times.
-It is highly unlikely that Truth's own speech pattern was Southern in nature, as she was born and raised in New York, and she spoke only upper New York State low-Dutch until she was nine years old.
+It is highly unlikely that Truth's own speech pattern was like this, as she was born and raised in New York, and she spoke only upper New York State low-Dutch until she was nine years old.